+FNB Namibia is Namibia's largest commercial bank.
 FNB Namibia was founded as Deutsche Afrika Bank (DAB) in 1907, and in 1915 the National Bank of South Africa took over the assets of DAB which was then integrated with Barclays Bank in 1926.
 Barclays Bank changed the name of the South African operation to Barclays National Bank Limited in 1971, and later to First National Bank of Southern Africa.

 After the shareholding changed in December 1987, First National Bank of SWA/Namibia Limited was incorporated in February 1988.
-FNB Namibia listed on the Namibia Stock Exchange in 1997 and is currently the largest locally listed company with market capitalisation of NAD8.9 billion, 39% of the Namibian Stock Exchange's total market capitalisation.
+FNB Namibia listed on the Namibia Stock Exchange in 1997 and is currently the largest locally listed company with market capitalisation of NAD7.7 billion.